"Anyone who considers arithmetical methods of producing random digits is, of course, in a state of sin." - Von Neumann

 Some processors have built-in random number generators that might be pretty good.
 Who knows?
 They can't be verified by the application designer.

-I designed this random number generator that uses the thermal noise in a resistor:
+I designed this random number generator where the source of randomness is the thermal noise in a resistor:

 My original prototype was hand-soldered to a 68HC11 board that had a prototyping area, using components from a local surplus store.
 I don't know where the board is now, but I might be able to find it and post a picture.
 I wrote code to send the random bits out the RS-232 port, which I connected to an HP-735 workstation.
 I wrote test code for verifying that the output data is random.
 These days, there is more code available for that purpose.